pyeventsourcing/eventsourcing/docs/topics/domain.rst

 ==============================================

-This module helps with developing event-sourced domain models.
+This module supports the development of event-sourced domain models.

-An event-sourced domain model has many event-sourced **aggregates**.
-The state of an event-sourced aggregate is determined by a sequence of **domain events**.
+Following the terminology of Domain-Driven Design, an event-sourced domain model has many event-sourced **aggregates**.
+The state of an event-sourced aggregate is determined by a sequence of immutable **domain events**.
 The time needed to reconstruct an aggregate from its domain events can be reduced by using **snapshots**.

+The classes in this module were first introduced merely as a way of showing how the persistence module can be used.
+The persistence module is the original core of this library, and is the cohesive mechanism for storing and retrieving sequences ("streams") of immutable events.
+But without showing how this mechanism can be used to develop a domain model, there is a gap where application developers would instead expect some solid ground on which to build a "domain object" model for their applications.
+Through a process of refinement over several years, the domain model classes in this module have become useful as base classes for a stand-alone event-sourced domain model.
+It's certainly possible to do without these classes, and alternative ways of coding domain models are encouraged.
+However, if you want to make progress efficiently, you may find that using the ``Aggregate`` base class and the ``@event`` decorator will speed your creativity in developing a most compact and effective event-sourced domain model.

+This module appears first in the documentation, not because it is the most important section, but rather because this was overwhelmingly the order preferred by the community of users of the library, as expressed in a vote on the matter in 2021.

 Aggregates in DDD